-Our experienced team of human rights lawyers are specialists which operate collaborative projects across the below themes of work.
-Our collaborations tackle complex casework with a view to addressing justice gaps through policy intervention or strategic litigation.
+Our experienced team of human rights lawyers are specialists in tackling complex casework with a view to addressing justice gaps through policy intervention or strategic litigation.

 Our Scottish Refugee & Migrant Centre (SRMC) is run by Andy Sirel, a co-founder and Senior Associate at JustRight Scotland.
 The centre draws on over 40 years’ of specialist experience within the JustRight Scotland team and is comprised of collaborative projects targeting 5 key areas of work:

 - Migrant Destitution & Equalities

 - Women’s Rights

 - Refugee Family Reunion

 - Brexit & EU Citizens

 The Scottish Women’s Rights Centre (SWRC) is an innovative collaborative project which brings together the expertise of JustRight Scotland with Rape Crisis Scotland and the University of Strathclyde Law Clinic.
 The SWRC works with women who have been affected by Gender Based Violence (you can find out more about what Gender Based Violence is here on the SWRC site) and improves their access to justice and experience of the legal processes they may require to come in contact with.
 Our SWRC legal project is headed by our co-founder and Senior Associate, Sarah Crawford.